evanhe1/ramp_challenge/bug_fixes.md

 ```

 Removing the `scrollY` variable produces the correct initial offset relative to the parent select element.
-Setting `position: sticky` for the relevant CSS class maintains the offset even as the parent moves across
+Setting `position: sticky` for the relevant CSS class maintains the offset even as the parent moves on
 the screen due to scrolling.

 Bug 2: